WasatchPhotonics/EnlightenMobile/README_CHANGELOG.md

 # Version History

+- 2020-04-11 0.3.8
+    - fixed ListView selection
+    - uuid not working on iOS?
 - 2020-04-11 0.3.7
     - moved from Telerik.Trial to Telerik
     - added BLEDevice
     - parsed UUID
-    - working on cross-platform ListView selection color
+    - working on ListView selection
 - 2020-04-10 0.3.6
     - moved chart from Microcharts to Telerik.Trial for axes, overlays, pan/zoom etc (layout needs tuning, but works on Droid and iOS)